Other Neurologic Imaging Studies

 Transcranial Doppler ultrasonography helps evaluate residual blood flow after brain death, vasospasm of the middle cerebral artery after subarachnoid hemorrhage, and vertebrobasilar stroke.

-X-rays are taken after a radiopaque agent is injected into the subarachnoid space via lumbar puncture.
+X-rays are taken after a radiopaque contrast agent is injected into the subarachnoid space via lumbar puncture.
 MRI has replaced myelography for evaluation of intraspinal abnormalities, but CT myelography is still done when MRI is unavailable.
+CT myelography can provide more detailed images of the spinal cord and surrounding bone than MRI.

 Contraindications are the same as those for lumbar puncture.